Login-Broker/wordpress-login-broker-plugin/README.md

 Copy the tenant name and api key mentioned above and update in admin dashboard by choosing the "Broker Login shortcode" Menu in sidebar

-Once updated simple copy the shortcode from this page or use this [broker-login platforms="google,facebook,linkedin,microsoft" ]
+Once updated simple copy the shortcode from this page or use this [login-broker platforms="google,facebook,linkedin,microsoft" ]

 Change the platform argument according to your requirements.